 Step 2: Add Google Maps Embed Code to WordPress Site

 Now all you have to do is just add the embed code to the page or post of your site.
 If you’re using the Gutenberg Block Editor which was released with WordPress 5.0, you can use Custom HTML block and add the embed code in it.

 Don’t forget to add your API key.

 You can preview your map by clicking on the Preview button in the top-right corner.

-Same way you can add the map in the widgets using custom HTML and add it in sidebar or footer.
+In the same way, you can add the map in the widgets using custom HTML and add it in the sidebar or footer.

 Use a plugin instead to add Google Map in WordPress:

 You can check out any plugin from the list below to achieve specific requirements like multiple markers, street-view support, colored maps, multisite compatible maps, map widget feature, etc.